The Valley of the Kings

 Every wall, ceiling, and pillar in the tombs of the Valley of the Kings is a visual guidebook to the afterlife.
 The texts weren’t decorative—they were magical scripts meant to protect the king’s soul and guide it safely past demons, serpents, and cosmic trials.
 The most common themes include:

 Pro tip: Go early in the morning to avoid crowds and harsh sun.
-Pair your visit with nearby sites like Hatshepsut’s Temple or the Colossi of Memnon for a full day of Theban splendor.
+Pair your visit with nearby sites like the Temple of Hatshepsut or the Colossi of Memnon for a full day of Theban splendor.
+You may also enjoy walking along the Avenue of Sphinxes.

 1. How many tombs are there in the Valley of the Kings?